mockingbirdnest/Principia/Documentation/Setup.md

 `<KSP directory>\KSP_Data\Managed`;
 - The Google [glog 0.3.3](https://code.google.com/p/google-glog/downloads/list)
 library, *modified according to the instructions below*;
-- The Google [gmock 1.7.0 and gtest 1.7.0](https://code.google.com/p/googlemock
+- The Google [gmock/gtest 1.7.0](https://code.google.com/p/googlemock
 /downloads/list) libraries, *modified according to the instructions below*.

 The following instructions should be followed before opening the repository, so